geomatics-io/ObjectListView/docs/index.rst

 code (also known as bugs).
 These "features" can be `reported here`_ and can be tracked on the project's `Issue Tracker`_.

-Finally, after you realise just how great the ObjectListView is, and how you really have come to love .NET's ListView, you will be moved with gratitude to `give a donation`_ to ensure the continued development of this code.

 If you would like to ask me a question or suggest an improvement, you can contact me here: phillip_piper@bigfoot.com.